Donald Trump Supreme Court choice announcement coming Tuesday 8 p.m.

-(CNN)President Donald Trump tweeted that he will reveal his choice to fill the vacant seat on the Supreme Court in an announcement Tuesday nigh.
+(CNN)President Donald Trump tweeted that he will reveal his choice to fill the vacant seat on the Supreme Court in an announcement Tuesday night.

 "I have made my decision on who I will nominate for The United States Supreme Court.
 It will be announced live on Tuesday at 8:00 P.M.
 (W.H.)," the President tweeted.